kartoza/miniSASS/docs/src/administrator/django-admin.md

     15. **Save**: Save the current record and then get redirected to the Django Admin Table/record list.

-    16. **Save and add another**: Save the current record and then be redirected to a new page to add a new record.
+    16. **Save and add another:** Save the current record and then be redirected to a new page to add a new record.

-    17. **Save and continue editing**: Save the current record while still showing the current record.
+    17. **Save and continue editing:** Save the current record while still showing the current record.

-    18. **Delete button**: Delete the currently opened record.
+    18. **Delete button:** Delete the currently opened record.
 It will take administrators to a confirmation page.

 4. **Add Observation:** The `add observation` button allows administrators to create new observation records directly from the `Observation Table`.